khulnasoft/ogplay/README.md

 **Ogplay**: Enlightened library to convert HTML and CSS to SVG.

-> **Note**
->
-> To use Ogplay in your project to generate PNG images like Open Graph images and social cards, check out our [announcement](https://khulnasoft.com/blog/introducing-vercel-og-image-generation-fast-dynamic-social-card-images) and [Vercel’s Open Graph Image Generation →](https://khulnasoft.com/docs/concepts/functions/edge-functions/og-image-generation)
->
-> To use it in Next.js, take a look at the [Next.js Open Graph Image Generation template →](https://khulnasoft.com/templates/next.js/og-image-generation)

 ## Overview

 Ogplay supports the JSX syntax, which makes it very straightforward to use.
 Here’s an overview of the basic usage: